Archit9394/React_app1/README.md

  - Password

 The Signin page contains will ask for
- -Email Address
+ - Email Address
- -Password
+ - Password

 The listing Page contains
- -Name of the restaurant
+ - Name of the restaurant
- -Cuisine
+ - Cuisine
- -Rating
+ - Rating

 ## Getting Started
 Open terminal 1 and run the following command